What’s the Context Here?

 Why it Matters

-Implementation of the Basel III endgame changes in the U.S. could overstate the credit risk of U.S. corporate and small business borrowers, resulting in higher capital requirements for U.S. banks that provide credit to these borrowers and higher borrowing costs for U.S. businesses, particularly relative to European firms.
+Implementation of the Basel III endgame changes in the U.S. could overstate the credit risk of U.S. corporate and small business borrowers, resulting in higher capital requirements for U.S. banks that provide credit to these borrowers and higher borrowing costs for U.S. businesses, particularly relative to jurisdictions that permit the use of external ratings.
+As a result of legislation in effect in the U.S., banking regulators are not permitted to consider external credit ratings, thereby resulting in a U.S. capital framework that will be less risk sensitive than the frameworks in place in other jurisdictions.
 Higher loan costs will reduce credit availability for businesses in the U.S. and weaken economic growth.
 The effects will be felt broadly, first by the businesses seeking credit and secondarily by the communities they serve, including low- to moderate-income communities.
+As discussed in more detail below, the U.S. should utilize all of the opportunities the Basel framework offers to assign a risk weight to a corporate entity that accurately reflects its intrinsic credit risk.

 The European Approach